 Development costs are capitalized in accordance with the accounting policy stated under Note 3.6.
 Determining the amounts to be capitalized requires management to make assumptions regarding the expected future cash generation of the assets, discount rates to be applied and the expected period of benefits.
 At least annually, management reviews the carrying amount of projects and assessed whether they were impaired or not.
-For the years ended December 31, 2013 and 2012, we recorded impairment losses of \$15.1 million included in restructuring costs and \$5.6 million included in research and development expense, respectively.
+For the year ended December 31, 2013, we recorded impairment losses of \$15.1 million included in restructuring costs.